Best Backpacking Mugs: The Top 6 of 2019

 For backpackers who put a lot of miles on their gear, we do think titanium is a worthwhile investment.
-It’s certainly not a necessity, but 30 miles past the trailhead you’ll probably be thinking a lot more about those few extra ounces on your back than the $25 you saved.
+It’s certainly not a necessity, but 30 miles past the trailhead you’ll probably be thinking a lot more about those few extra ounces on your back than the amount of money you saved.

 How We Tested

 We used a food thermometer to time how long water in each mug took to cool from boiling (204°F at 4000′) to 120°F.

 Note: TOAKS and Snow Peak sell lids separately for their mugs.
 We did not have the specific lids from those manufacturers, but used a lid that fit closely, so these tests are an approximation.
 Since the Sea to Summit X-Mug does not have a compatible lid, we omitted it from the “with lid” test.

 Heat Conduction Test